kenvilar/clubready/README.md

 - [x] When the system not the user logout its account, its oauth token should revoked
 - [x] Hide the current user in super-admin list
 - [x] Redirect to dashboard page after login for super-admin users
+- [ ] Add settings for site name and logo

 ## PRODUCTION DEPLOYMENT
 1. Deploying Passport.